 Girl Scouts of Eastern Massachusetts makes every attempt to offer summer camp opportunities to all girls.
-If you have a camper with special needs, please call 617-350-8335 so we can discuss what we can offer to make your camper's experience one that is exciting, appropriate and fulfilling.
-The information that you share with us about your camper will be held confidential and shared only as HIPPA allows, and in accordance with your wishes.
+If you have a camper with special needs, please call 617-350-8335 to discuss how we can make your camper's experience one that is exciting, appropriate and fulfilling.
+The information that you share with us about your camper will be held confidential, shared only as HIPAA allows, and in accordance with your wishes.

 Horseback Riding Programs

-The horseback riding program allows campers to develop their riding skills, equine care and knowledge, and barn management.
-All girls registered for the riding program must bring jeans and boots with one-inch heels.
-If your daughter has a Pony Club approved riding helmet with chin strap she may bring it to camp; if not, camp will provide an approved riding helmet and boots.
+The horseback riding program allows campers to develop riding skills and learn about equine care and barn management.
+All girls registered for the riding program must bring long pants or jeans.
+If your daughter has a Pony Club-approved riding helmet with chin strap or one-inch heel boots, she may bring them to camp.
+If not, camp will provide an approved riding helmet and boots.

-For safety purposes, all girls will be skill tested and the Camp Director will place girls in programs/lessons that reflect their skill level.
+For safety purposes, all girls will be skill tested and the riding director will place girls in programs/lessons that reflect their skill level.